davemo/blog.davemo.com/app/posts/2021-11-20-developer-experience-feedback-loops-and-an-opinionated-workflow-for-node-js-tool-development.md

 When you've finished creating your command-line masterpiece the next thing you may want to do is publish it to the npm registry so that others can `npm install` it.
 Thankfully, this step is easy because we already configured `ncc` to build for production in the `dist` folder via our `build` npm script.

-The last thing to consider is how to minimize the size of our package when a user installs it with `npm install`, and this has already been done for us in the `files` key within `my_tool/package.json` key:
+The last thing to consider is how to minimize the size of our package when a user installs it with `npm install`, and this has already been done for us in the `files` key within `my_tool/package.json` key.

 ```json
 {